 “Sole” legal custody is a term that is not defined in North Carolina Child Custody Law.
 It is used on some occasions, which creates some confusion.
 Typically, it is used when the parties are not awarded joint legal custody, and the result is the parent with sole legal custody will have authority for all major decision making.
 When one parent has had little or nothing to do with a child, it is not uncommon for the other parent to be awarded “sole” legal custody.

-Sole physical custody is also more of a term of art than an actual legal directive.
+Sole physical custody is also not really an actual legal directive.
 If one parent is denied any visitation whatsoever, a court would already be required to make special findings of fact that justify a biological parent not receiving reasonable custodial time with a child.
 Again, this does happen in cases where one parent has little do with a child, is abusive or has serious substance abuse issues affecting their ability to properly parent their child.

 What if the Court Does Not Designate the Parents in a Particular Role?